Unfinished Revolutions: Exploring the living legacy of 1776

 Research presentation by Dr Alexandra Paddock and sharing of a work-in-progress exploring the life and times of Henry III’s elephant through music, puppetry and text.

-This event will begin with a 20 min research talk by Dr Alexandra Paddock, followed by a sharing of the work-in-progress and a brief Q&A with Dr Alexandra Paddock, Cheryl Frances-Hoad (composer), Tobi Poster-Su (puppeteer), Tom Poster (pianist) and Kate Wakeling (writer).
+This event will begin with a 20 min research talk by Dr Alexandra Paddock, followed by a sharing of the work-in-progress and a brief Q&A with Alexandra Paddock, Cheryl Frances-Hoad (composer), Tobi Poster-Su (puppeteer), Tom Poster (pianist) and Kate Wakeling (writer).

 All welcome.

-Tickets free but booking essential.
+Tickets free, booking essential.

 Waiting list